uhessentials/uhessentials.github.io/index.md

 ## Milestone 2: Application Functionality
 This milestone started on November 22, 2017.

-The goal of this milestone is to have the UH Essentials application working
+The goal of this milestone is to

 This milestone will be implemented through [UH Essentials Github Milestone M2](https://github.com/uhessentials/uhessentials/milestone/2).